 10. Cancel subscriptions you don't use

 Instead of going to the gym, work out at home.
 There are loads of really great at-home fitness programs that you can purchase at a fraction of the cost of a gym membership.
-YouTube is also a great resource for online workout videos.
+YouTube is also a great resource to find online personal trainers that offer free workouts.

 11. Pay yourself first